FH-Potsdam/IDL-Website/src/site/en/people/aaron-schwerdtfeger.md

 ---
   name: "Aaron Schwerdtfeger"
-  excerpt: "Aaron is a research assistant at the Interaction Design Lab (IDL) of the University of Applied Sciences Potsdam."
+  excerpt: "Aaron is a research assistant at the Interaction Design Lab of the University of Applied Sciences Potsdam."
   wp_id: 537
   slug: "aaron-schwerdtfeger"
   group: "Past Students"